International

 IOC President Jaques Rogge said that international baseball’s continued refusal to allow its best to compete in the games, along with its refusal to meet Olympic-grade World Anti Doping Agency standards, were contributing factors to the ousting of baseball as an Olympic event.
 “The IOC wants clean sport, the best athletes and universality,” said Rogge.

-Carlos Rodriguez, the Cuban Baseball Federation’s president also echoed the IOC leader’s sentiments.
 “Those who bear most of the blame are the owners of the professional leagues who refuse to free up their baseball players to compete,” he told the Associated Press, when baseball was initially rejected.

-For Cuba and other baseball-loving nations – especially those with amateur leagues – the elimination of baseball from Olympic competition is a very contentious matter.
+For Cuba and other baseball-loving nations – especially those with only amateur leagues – the elimination of baseball from Olympic competition is a very contentious matter.
 Many countries’ federations, including Cuba’s, gear player and roster development around the four-year Olympic cycle.

 Cuba is fully supportive and competes in IBAF-sponsored competitions.
 The IBAF represents 113 baseball federations around the world.